 - My Dashboard gets auto uploaded to your account

 - Your data pulls through in the reports

-Well, I’ve included the link to my SEO Dashboard below.
+Well, I’ve included the link to the SEO Dashboard below.
 I’ve also included a detailed breakdown of each Report / Widget included in the Dashboard.

-If you struggle to get actionable SEO data from Google Analytics, use my Dashboard.
+If you struggle to get actionable SEO data from Google Analytics, use our Dashboard.

-If you struggle to create meaningful SEO reports for your clients, use my Dashboard.
+If you struggle to create meaningful SEO reports for your clients, use our Dashboard.

 - My link to upload the custom SEO Dashboard